Mimara Museum: Other activities

-Museum Mimara – Reconstruction
+Reconstruction

 The Mimara Museum faced significant damage during the 2020 Zagreb earthquake.
 It had to close its doors to visitors from March 22, 2020.
 The roof of the building and the fancy hall on the second floor got really damaged.
 Even some of the art on display got damaged, but they have been working on restoration.
 As of 2025 the museum is undergoing reconstruction, and it’s planned to be open by summer of 2026.

-Artworks

-According to Thomas Hoving, "Topic Mimara's hoard of masterpieces are 95 percent fakes produced by him and his hired forgers.".
-On its opening, a "prominent Yugoslav art historian" told AP that "it might be the greatest collection of fakes in the world.".
-According to Federico Zeri, the preview contained "trash along with some good things.
-Ninety percent is junk."; Ante Topić Mimara built his collection by forging, but also by looting and swindling.